bcoin-org/bcoin/.github/CONTRIBUTING.md

 bcoin handles balances as follows:

-confirmed: balance secured by the blockchain
+confirmed: balance computed only using confirmed transactions.

-unconfirmed: balance secured by the blockchain  + balance including transactions from the mempool
+unconfirmed: balance computed using both confirmed transactions and transactions pending in the mempool.

 This is done to properly handle change outputs of large withdrawals.